 In 2000, Bill revamped his fourth gallery.
 This 4,500 square foot space exclusively showcases his artwork.
 Each fall, he hosts a two-day Open House, which has proven to be a mushrooming event.
 More than 3,000 avid collectors visit the gallery over these fun 48 hours to meet the artist and purchase his works.
 Bill’s approachable attitude and celebrity-worthy smile belies his truly eloquent way with words.
 Add this to his deep well of talent and it’s very easy to see why Bill has become familiar to a growing group of collectors through magazine features in North Carolina Now, Pine Straw, US Airways in-flight publication, Our State, Southern Accents and Capturing the Spirit of the Carolinas.
 He has also been interviewed on North Carolina Now and The Bill Friday Show and recently featured on The NBC Evening News - Making a Difference.

 Bill and his staff make sure his expanding successes also benefit his state and community in surprising ways.
 Bill has created specific images to directly aid a variety of social causes, including Greensboro Urban Ministry, Hospice, United Way, Greensboro Mental Health Society, Greensboro Ballet, The Scholastic Art Awards and many others.
-Bill is humbly thankful and proud that contribution of art and personal involvement in these causes has raised millions of dollars for non-profit agencies throughout United States.
-Now in its twenty-seventh year The Honor Card program is a testimony of his outreach to the state’s needy and homeless community.
-With the support of the Wells Fargo Foundation, The Honor Card program has expanded to thirteen cities across the state raising over 6.2 million dollars for agencies to give hope, encouragement and support to the indigent.
+Bill is humbly thankful and proud that the contribution of art and personal involvement in these causes have raised millions of dollars for non-profit agencies throughout United States.
+Now in its thirtieth year The Honor Card program is a testimony of his outreach to the state’s needy and homeless community.
+With the support of the Wells Fargo Foundation, The Honor Card program has expanded to fourteen cities across the state raising nearly seven million dollars for agencies to give hope, encouragement and support to the homeless and needy.